starfederation/datastar/CONTRIBUTING.md

 ## Documentation

-Datastar’s documentation is under active development.
-All the markdown files live in [this folder](https://github.com/starfederation/datastar/tree/develop/site/static/md).
+Datastar’s documentation is written in markdown files that live in [this folder](https://github.com/starfederation/datastar/tree/develop/site/static/md).
 Improvements to them can be submitted via pull requests.

+## SDKs

+SDKs must follow the [Architecture Decision Record](https://github.com/starfederation/datastar/blob/develop/sdk/README.md) document.
+Each newly contributed SDK should also include the following:

+- A README file that explains how to use the SDK.
+- An entry in the [SDKs reference guide](https://github.com/starfederation/datastar/blob/develop/site/static/md/reference/sdks.md).
+- A `Language` struct in `SDKLanguages` in [`consts.go`](https://github.com/starfederation/datastar/blob/develop/build/consts.go).
+- A `consts_[language].qtpl` file for generating [constants and defaults](https://github.com/starfederation/datastar/blob/develop/build).
+- Sample [code snippets](https://github.com/starfederation/datastar/tree/develop/site/static/code_snippets) in the language of your SDK.
+- An implementation of each of the [examples](https://github.com/starfederation/datastar/tree/develop/examples).

 ## Pull Requests